 If your application for DACA is approved, you:

-At the Law Offices of Geoffrey Bosmans, our experienced Los Angeles DACA lawyers can help determine if you are eligible for DACA and guide you through the process.
+At Geoffrey J Bosmans, APC, our experienced Los Angeles DACA lawyer can help determine if you are eligible for DACA and guide you through the process.
 For questions about DACA or other immigration matters, call or contact our office today to schedule an initial consultation.